Buddy Hackett: Career

+Screen debut

-Hackett's movie career began in 1950 with a 10-minute "World of Sports" reel for Columbia Pictures called King of the Pins.
-The film demonstrated championship bowling techniques, with expert Joe Wilman demonstrating the right way and Hackett (in pantomime) exemplifying the wrong way.
-There was an anecdote that, because of this appearance, Hackett received an offer to join the Three Stooges from Jules White, the head of Columbia short subject department, in 1952.
-Curly Howard had suffered a debilitating stroke in 1946; his older brother Shemp Howard was intended to replace him only on a temporary basis until he fully recovered, but Curly died in January 1952.
-It was said Hackett even joined Moe Howard and Larry Fine for a rehearsal, but turned down the offer eventually when he felt he did not fit with the act's comedy style and wanted to develop his own style as a solo act.
-This rumor was later dismissed as either untrue or unfounded.
+Hackett's movie career began in 1950, with a 10-minute "World of Sports" reel for Columbia Pictures called King of the Pins.
+The film demonstrated championship bowling techniques, with expert Joe Wilman demonstrating the right way and Hackett (in pantomime) showing the wrong way.
+There was an anecdote that, because of this appearance, Hackett received an offer from Jules White, head of Columbia's short-subject department, to join the Three Stooges.
+(Curly Howard had suffered a debilitating stroke in 1946.)
+Some authors dismissed the Hackett offer as either untrue or unfounded, despite Hackett telling Johnny Carson that it was, in fact, true:

+Did I mention that I was offered the job as the third Stooge once?
+What happened was, Curly was very sick and I was working Billy Gray's Band Box, and Jules White come in [sic] and asked me would I want to be the third Stooge.
+And I thought about it, and I didn't think that I could take a rake in the eye, you know, and a hammer in the nose and tongs up your nose.
+And when I see 'em once pull your tongue with the pliers, I said, boy, you're gonna miss a lot of ice cream that way.

 Hackett would not return to movies until 1953, after one of his nightclub routines attracted attention.
-With a rubber band around his head to slant his eyes, Hackett's "The Chinese Waiter" lampooned the heavy dialect, frustration, and communication problems encountered by a busy waiter in a Chinese restaurant: "No, we no have sprit-pea soup ...
-We gotta wonton, we got eh-roll ...
-No orda for her, juss orda for you!"
-The routine was such a hit that Hackett made a recording of it, and was hired to reprise it in the Universal-International musical Walking My Baby Back Home (1953), in which he was third-billed under Donald O'Connor and Janet Leigh.
+With a rubber band around his head to slant his eyes, Hackett's "The Chinese Waiter" lampooned the frustration and communication problems encountered by a busy waiter in a Chinese restaurant.
+The dialect routine was such a hit that Hackett made a recording of it, and was hired to reprise it in the Universal-International musical Walking My Baby Back Home (1953), in which he was third-billed under Donald O'Connor and Janet Leigh.

 Hackett was an emergency replacement for the similarly built Lou Costello in 1954.
 Abbott and Costello were set to make a feature-length comedy Fireman, Save My Child, featuring Spike Jones and His City Slickers.
 Several scenes had been shot with stunt doubles when Costello was forced to withdraw due to illness.
-Universal-International salvaged the project by hiring Hugh O'Brian and Hackett to take over the Abbott and Costello roles with Jones and his band becoming the main attraction.
+Universal-International salvaged the project by hiring Hugh O'Brian and Hackett to take over the Abbott and Costello roles, with Jones and his band becoming the main attraction.